Glassait/FOLD_Bot/src/module/feature/events/readme.md

     const logger: Logger = new Logger(new Context('NAME-EVENT'));
     ```
 2. In the context give the name of the event
-3. Call the level you want with the `logger`, ex:
+3. Call the level you want with the [logger](../../shared/classes/logger.ts), ex:
    ```typescript
    logger.info("Message to the log");
    ```